 Choose another topic

 Extend the community of feedback to empower students with authentic realtime assessment.
 Share rubrics and student evidence for evaluation with a simple link, no logins required.

-Managing Competency-Based Learning
+Tracking Competency-Based Learning

 Competency-based learning frees learners to navigate to mastery in more personalized ways that better communicate the learner’s application of both knowledge and skills.

 Headrush makes it easy.

 Headrush and Google work well together.
 Connect your Google account to Headrush, and login with a click.
 From there, create, re-mix and re-use what is in your Google Drive wherever you need to.
 Sharing happens automatically.

 Credits are the most widely accepted currency when reporting student achievement at the high school level.
 But the jagged reality of agile learning doesn’t always match the square tracking of credits.
 Headrush has the solution.

 Learn how to use Headrush to re-use and re-mix your projects, expectations and outcomes with learners.
 Start learners with templates that reinforce your expectations while staying open to change as projects evolve.

 Student passion projects, assigned projects in a thematic unit, and programs like genius hour: no matter what your learners create, you can manage and support their work and your process in one place, without needing to send a single email.